 Open and honest communication is such an important skill, because we are telling someone our story – our perception of the world and how we feel about it.
 When our partner communicates openly and honestly and we listen wholeheartedly, we embrace their story, we hear them and this says that what they have to say is important.
 They matter.

 You Must Unlearn What You Have Learned

-Effective communication skills take time and effort to master, because you have to unlearn the habits you have learned that are causing the breakdown in your ability to communicate.
+Effective communication skills take time and effort to master because you have to unlearn the ineffective communication habits that are causing the breakdown in your ability to communicate.